|

 the reasons we use tubes is that they introduce a type of distortion

-Testing the MKL2500 with vocals confirmed that the tube circuitry
+at high operating levels.
+In Use Testing the MKL2500 with vocals confirmed that the tube circuitry

 has been tweaked to give the mic a slightly larger-than-life sound,